plexiti/the-job-announcement/README.md

 integration framework](http://camel.apache.org/) to integrate with external systems like [Twitter](https://twitter.com/TheJobAnnouncer).

 * Focus on testability: we provide readable unit tests, ...
 TODO: expand with specific references to code.

+# Business Processes

+Two business processes are implemented in the showcase.

+* The Job Announcement
+![The Job Announcement BPMN 2.0 diagram][2]
+* The Job Announcement: Publish job announcement
+![The Job Announcement Publish job announcement BPMN 2.0 diagram][3]

 # Getting Started